Picovoice/cobra/binding/web/README.md

 );
 ```

-#### Process Audio in Worker Thread
+#### Process Audio

-In a worker thread, the `process` function will send the input frames to the worker.
+The `process` function will send the input frames to the engine.
-The engine results are received from `voiceProbabilityCallback` as mentioned above.
+The engine results are received via the `voiceProbabilityCallback` that's passed in during initialization.

 ```typescript
 function getAudioData(): Int16Array {